wellbutteredtoast/caverns-of-titan/README.md

 ## Developer Log

 I will be keeping a devlog of this project, starting from May 15th up until the day of submission, June 15th.
 The devlog may extend further if the project is successful.
 Each log will *not* be extensively detailed.
 Mostly a summary of what I did that day, what works, what broke, what art I worked on, the usual stuff.
+Changes to things like this README and the DesignDoc may **not** be documented during the game jam.

 ## Releases